alessianatale/Museum_SCIOT/README.md

 ## Introduction
 This is a project for the exam of Serverless Computing for IoT.

-The idea is to **simulate an humidity sensor** placed in a museum to manage the humidity rate in order to **preserve the works of art**.
+The idea is to **simulate a humidity sensor** placed in a museum to manage the humidity rate in order to **preserve the works of art**.
 The humidity rate should be **between 30% and 50%** so when it exceeds 50% a **dehumidifier is activated** and when it arrives at 30% the **dehumidifier is deactivated**.

 All the values are **simulated** because I am not in possession of any Iot devices.